Automated Supply Chain Control Tower with Python

 You are a distribution planning manager in an international clothing group that has stores all around the world.

-Distribution planners are managing the inventory in the stores to meet the demand.
+Distribution planners manage inventory in stores to meet demand.

 When the inventory level reaches the minimum level